Learn more about the 2024's Underrepresented Students in Topology and Algebra Research Symposium will be hosted by University of Iowa, April 20-21!

 Visit us at www.ustars.org to apply and for more information about current and past USTARS events.

 The Office of Faculty Diversity and Retention at Old Dominion University in Norfolk, VA, is now accepting applications for the Excite the Dream Program that will take place in-person on January 24 through January 25, 2024.

 This Job Announcement will remain open until a sufficient number of applications are received .

-The Fifty-fourth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) was held March 6-10, 2023 in the Student Union at Florida Atlantic University in Boca Raton, FL.
+The Fifty-fifth Southeastern International Conference on Combinatorics, Graph Theory, and Computing (SEICCGTC) will be held March 4-8, 2024 in the Student Union at Florida Atlantic University in Boca Raton, FL.
 The main campus is located three miles from the Atlantic Ocean, on an 850-acre site in Boca Raton, south of Palm Beach and north of Fort Lauderdale and Miami.
 The climate is subtropical with an average temperature of 75 degrees.

 The Conference continues to promote better understanding of the roles of modern applied mathematics, combinatorics, and computer science to acquaint the investigator in each of these areas with the various techniques and algorithms which are available to assist in his or her research.
 Each discipline has contributed greatly to the others, and the purpose of the Conference is to decrease even further the gaps between the fields.